-- 8-2.1 Fire door assemblies used in hoistways shall also conform to the requirements of ANSI/ASME A17.1, Safety Code for Elevators and Escalators (see 1-1.3). - 8-2.2 Doors shall be $\frac{3}{4}$ -hour, 1-hour or $\frac{1}{2}$ -hour fire protection rated. - 8-2.2.1 Labeled hoistway doors for elevators and dumbwaiters shall be installed in walls of approved fire resistance rated construction. - 8-2.2.2 Hoistway door frames for use with elevators and dumbwaiters shall be installed in accordance with the listing and labeling procedures including the manufacturer's installation instructions. - 8-2.2.3 When the entrance is too large for the regularly available test facilities, the certifying organization may issue oversize certificates or oversize labels.
+- | 8-2.2 Fire door assemblies shall be $\frac{3}{4}$ -hour, one-hour, or $\frac{1}{2}$ -hour fire protection rated. - 8-2.2.1 Labeled hoistway door assemblies for elevators and dumbwaiters shall be installed in walls of approved fire resistance rated construction. - 8-2.2.2 Hoistway door frame assemblies for use with elevators and dumbwaiters shall be installed in accordance with the listing and labeling procedures including the manufacturer's installation instructions. - 8-2.2.3 When the entrance is too large for the regularly available test facilities, the certifying organization may issue oversize certificates or oversize labels.